 The Musandam Peninsula is quite an attraction for tourists, where you can enjoy a good range of activities in Khasab and boat trips on Telegraph Island, appreciate the incredible landscape, visit the station’s ruins, and dive and swim with dolphins.

-What to see in Ras Musandam
+What to visit in Ras Musandam

-Khasab is the capital city of Musandam, with a population of about 18,000 people that grows every summer with migrants seeking refuge from the scorching heat in their villages.
+Khasab is the capital of Musandam, with a population of about 18,000 people that grows every summer with migrants seeking refuge from the scorching heat in their villages.
 The Portuguese founded Khasab in the 17th century, and its castle was built at the same time.

 The Portuguese built the Khasab Castle at the beginning of the 17th century at a place that already had an old fort.
 At the time, the Persian Gulf trade was controlled by Portugal but, in 1624, the Omanis managed to conquer the castle and ruled ever since.